 Ashraf Ghani first came to prominence in Afghanistan running the loya jirga - the grand meeting of elders after the fall of the Taliban in 2001.

-He was then close to President Hamid Karzai and served as finance minister from 2002-2004 alongside his future opponent Abdullah Abdullah, who was foreign minister in the same administration.
+As a close ally of then-President Hamid Karzai, he was made finance minister in 2002, working alongside his future opponent Dr Abdullah Abdullah, who was foreign minister in the same administration.

-He was a vocal critic of the way international aid money was being wasted in Afghanistan, and in particular money from the US, which he saw as operating in a "parallel state", which hired the best Afghans to service foreign offices in Kabul, rather than building effective Afghan institutions.
+He was also a vocal critic of the way international aid money was being wasted in Afghanistan, and, in particular, money from the US, which he saw as operating in a "parallel state" which hired the best Afghans to service foreign offices in the capital Kabul, rather than building effective Afghan institutions.

 The difference was caused by the fact that contractors, many of them foreign, took percentages.
 He said: "It's totally legal, but is it not corrupt?"

-However, he had little political support in Afghanistan then, running an ineffective campaign to be president in 2009.
-He came a poor fourth in a race that was again won by President Karzai.
+However, he had little political support in Afghanistan at the time.
+In 2009, he ran an ineffective campaign to be president and came a poor fourth in a race that was again won by President Karzai.

-With Mr Karzai barred by the constitution from standing for a third time, Ashraf Ghani mounted a far better campaign in 2014.
+But with Mr Karzai barred by the constitution from standing for a third time, Mr Ghani mounted a second, far better campaign in 2014.
 He built a solid base of support after raising his profile in province after province as the head of the team managing the transition of military control from the US-led coalition to Afghan forces.

-Although his campaign was far better organised in 2014 than 2009, particularly in the second round, his victory was not complete, and is tarnished by the discovery of far more fraudulent votes on his side than for Dr Abdullah.
+And while his campaign was far better organised in 2014 than 2009, his victory was tarnished by the discovery of far more fraudulent votes on his side than for Dr Abdullah.